The end of the Brexit transition period on 31 December 2020 means that UK businesses are now obliged to comply with the new rules.

 Right to work in the UK

 Employers should check the details of a job applicant’s right to work in the UK, to find out which types of work they are allowed to do and how long they are allowed to work in the UK.
 This check can be carried out using the online government service.
-To use the service, the job applicant’s date of birth and right to work share code are required.
+To use the service, the job applicant’s date of birth and right to work share code is required.

 In the absence of a share code, employers can check the applicant’s original documents.
 Copies should be made of these documents.